 There is also Lei Fang on whether if she has a strong Belligerent Sexual Tension issue with Jann Lee or she genuinely is annoyed by his Jerk with a Heart of Gold nature and their rivalry is platonic at best.
 That and due to how Lei Fang can be with the other ladies especially Hitomi have given her plenty of Ambiguously Gay moments as well.
 So in other words while all the ladies in the series have been in Yuri pairings, Christie and Lei Fang (and to a much lesser extent Tina and Lisa) are considered to be biggest cases of Ambiguously Gay or Ambiguously Bi in the series.

 Eliot.
-He might be good gameplay-wise but many people just don't like him.
+He may have been good gameplay-wise, but many people just don't like him.
 Possibly because his 4th costume in DOA4 looks like something by Square Enix at its worst.
 At the same time, many like Eliot because he isn't muscular and has a calm, nice personality.

 Marie Rose is hated by some for looking underage in the cast full of busty ladies, and that her design is a very standard Elegant Gothic Lolita + Tsundere Twintails combo.
 Others love her because she is adorable and the idea of a little girl taking on opponents twice her size is both awesome and hilarious.